onflow/cadence/tools/vscode-extension/README.md

 ## Installation

-To install the extension, ensure you [have VS Code installed](https://code.visualstudio.com/docs/setup/mac) and have configured the [`code` command line interface](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line), then run:
+To install the extension, ensure you [have VS Code installed](https://code.visualstudio.com/docs/setup/mac) and have configured the [`code` command line interface](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line).

+Make sure you are in this `vscode-extension` directory, then run:

 ```shell script
 code --install-extension cadence-*.vsix
 ```